FranAcheampong/Career_Accelerator_LP1-Data_Analysis/README.md

 2. The technology sector is the most significant sector in terms of funding and investment.
 3. Bengaluru is the primary hub for startups in India, followed by Mumbai and Delhi-NCR.
 4. The number of early-stage funding rounds has increased significantly in recent years.
-5. The COVID-19 pandemic has had a significant impact on the Indian startup ecosystem, with some sectors benefiting more than others.
+5. The COVID-19 pandemic has had a significant impact on the Indian startup ecosystem, with some sectors benefiting more than others..